-Register and Receive the first 2 tutorial recordings!
+Register and Catch up to Receive the first 2 tutorial recordings!

 20:00 BST (London)/12:00 PDT (Los Angeles)/15:00 EDT (New York)

 In this three part series we’ll cover….

 Easy Hair Creation: Using rough shapes to refined strand groups